 Lizzie Stafford is a freelance writer and editor, and owns and runs Künstler, an independent magazine and bookstore based in Winn Lane, Brisbane.
 She organises CWC events in Brisbane alongside a team of talented creative women.
 When not working, you can find Lizzie in the nearest cinema, in the kitchen cooking for family and friends and in the mountains on her parents’ farm.
 Follow her on instagram and twitter @eestafford.

-On a quest to live a more creative life, Christina loves any type of crafty project and has tried everything from watercolours and flower arranging to paper craft and calligraphy.
+Christina Atherton loves any type of crafty project and has tried everything from watercolours and flower arranging to paper craft and calligraphy.
 She has an unhealthy obsession with Instagram and when not working in freelance travel and lifestyle PR, spends her time as a mama, wannabe photographer and magazine junkie.
 She currently coordinates CWC events in Newcastle.

 Andrea McArthur has a passion for all things visual.
 Type is her true love and goes weak over great design.
 After being a graphic designer for many years she has switched hats to become an educator of graphic design and enjoys watching others fall in love with design too.
 She runs her solo freelance design business.